5 Steps to Sound Succession Planning

 What is succession planning?

-We see this as the early transfer of both management and control of a business, which may not mean a complete exit.
+The Boyer Law Firm probate attorneys state that we see this as the early transfer of both management and control of a business, which may not mean a complete exit.

 It may well mean the sale of the business outright or the owner/partner retaining equity and receiving profits after withdrawing from management.